chiwjieren/GHACK24_TeamX/README.md

 # 📈 Financial Summary Automation 📊( SMARTKIRA )

 Welcome to the **Financial Summary Automation** project!
-This tool simplifies financial tracking and reporting by automating daily and monthly summaries, complete with charts and email notifications.
+This tool simplifies financial tracking and reporting by automating daily and monthly summaries, complete with charts and email notifications every day and month automatically.

 ## 🌟 Features